brittanynicole7/CryptoClustering/README.md

 <img width="565" alt="Screenshot 2023-05-11 at 5 28 11 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/1fce8658-83dc-46c3-92dc-5aba2621689f">
 - Used the StandardScaler() module to normalize the csv data.
 <img width="1366" alt="Screenshot 2023-05-11 at 5 29 17 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/1b298379-0790-4d44-ba19-f1175fec9275">
-- Created a DataFrame with the scaled data, copies the coin_id from the original data, and set coin_id as the index.
+- Created a DataFrame with the scaled data, copied the coin_id from the original data, and set coin_id as the index.
 <img width="1363" alt="Screenshot 2023-05-11 at 5 30 01 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/b6787798-3081-4d84-9bf2-78b9711b8df2">
 - Created a list with the number of k-values from 1 to 11, created an empty list to store the inertia values, and created a for loop to compute the inertia with each possible value of k.
 <img width="1370" alt="Screenshot 2023-05-11 at 5 30 59 PM" src="https://github.com/brittanynicole7/CryptoClustering/assets/119909433/59ebc671-6a45-4569-9834-7a85d054ff14">